 In line with the Adventist philosophy of education, Mission College provides work opportunities to develop the skills of students and to enable them to help finance their study.
 Work experience is a valuable and integral part of learning.
 Work opportunities, however, are limited and in granting work assignments preference will be given to students who need work as part of their financial plan.
 The amount of work assigned depends on the student's financial need as well as class load and academic performance.
+In general, Freshmen and Sophomores work on the grounds, cafeteria or plant services.
 Students who meet eligibility and minimum hour requirements and maintain acceptable work standards may qualify for matching grants of up to 100% of the value of the amount they earn.
+Work study students who work about 15-20 hours a week and qualify for the matching grant are typically able to satisfy 25% of their total charges.
+Some of the hours can be gotten during the Christmas and Summer break to reduce the work load during the semester.